JoaoVFelipe/aiko-core/README.md

 ## Funcionalities
    * Execute programs, open sites and folders -- In training!
-   * Set alarms and manage commitments -- On development;
+   * Set alarms and manage commitments -- In development;
+   * Control lights and home smart equipaments -- In planning;
    * Other funcionalities are in discussion.